hackclub/hackclub/workshops/Tkinter Workshop/README.md

 tk.Button(window,command=lambda:fun1(random.choice(quotelist)),text="Open",bg="aqua",fg="black",width=20).place(x=315,y=300)
 ```

-The Tkinter library consists of A Button() function which is used to make a button.
-The button function takes many parameters such as text, bg, fg, width, height, etc...
-The first parameter you should give is the window in which you need this button to be displayed.
-Place() function is used to place the element in the particular coordinate we need it to be syntax - place(x,y).
-The main thing here is the action of the button.
+The Tkinter library consists of a Button() function which is used to make a button.
+The button function takes many parameters such as text, bg (background color), fg (foreground/text color), width, height, etc. The first parameter you should give is the window in which you need this button to be displayed.
+The `place()` function is used to place the element in the particular coordinate we need it to be, in the form `place(x, y)`.
+The most important part here is the action the button executes.

 ```python
 command=lambda:fun1(random.choice(quotelist))